Dog Breed Directory

 Treatment:

-Beta-blockers (atenolol), restricted exercise, surgical correction in some cases.
-Severe cases may require balloon valvuloplasty.
+Beta-blockers (atenolol), restricted exercise, surgical correction (balloon valvuloplasty) in some cases, regular echocardiograms.

 Kidney Conditions